Merkoba/Hue/README.md

 "room_settings_default_radio_locked"
 >Whether radio will be locked to the user on new rooms by default.

+"room_settings_default_image_display_percentage"
+>Default image display percentage relative to tv on new rooms by default.

+"room_settings_default_image_display_position"
+>Default image display position relative to tv on new rooms by default.

 "double_tap_key"
 >The key that triggers double tap.